apigee-sme-academy-internal/qwiklabs-hybrid-player/README.md

 ## Test Request

+Help yourself to create a simple [or complex] proxy and deploy it.

 To re-use the curl request verbatim, ie, copy-and-paste, this is a minumal setup that would populate environment variables used in the curl.